GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/functions/get_local_range/index.md

    of the local range to be returned.
 Must be in the range [0,2].

-   **Returns:** the value of the local range for the specified dimension.
+   **Returns:** dimensionof the local range to be returned.
+Must be in the range [0,2]. the value of the local range for the specified dimension.

 ---

-2. Get the local range of the enqueued . nd_range
+2. Get the local range of the enqueued nd_range.

    **Parameters:**